-- G. Provide a description of how the local area will provide services to individuals with barriers to employment as outlined in the Unified State Plan: - Provide information on how priority will be given to recipients of public assistance, other low- income individuals and individuals who are basic skills deficient consistent with WIOA Sec.
+- G. Provide a description of how the local area will provide services to individuals with barriers to employment and training8 as outlined in Illinois' WIOA State Plan: - How priority will be given to recipients of public assistance, other low-income individuals and individuals who are basic skills deficient consistent with WIOA Sec.
 134(c)(3)(E) (§ 679.560(b)(21)).

 Our workforce area has always made a commitment to serve low-income individuals, veterans, public assistance individuals and individuals who are basic skills deficient.
-This is evidenced by approximately 86% of our adult registrants being low-income or basic skills deficient over the past three years.
+This is evidenced by approximately 81% of adult registrants being basic skills deficient and 75% of our adult registrants being low income in Program Year 2022.
 The Board has approved the below priority of service populations and will continue to make this commitment to serve this population through the priority of services policy which is attached.
 The Workforce Board determined the priority populations by reviewing historical special populations' data from the Title 1 Workforce Services program including analyzing if the data represented an appropriate number based on workforce area demographics.
 In addition, priority populations were aligned with the State's unified plan and the priority populations identified in the WIOA law.